ibmresilient/resilient-community-apps/fn_zia/README.md

 * Retrieve the Base URL and API key/token.

 To locate the base URL and key/token:
-* Log in to the ZIA Admin Portal using the users admin credentials.
+* Log in to the ZIA Admin Portal using the user's admin credentials.
 * Go to Administration > Cloud Service API Key Management.

-**_NOTE:_** In order to view the Cloud Service API Key Management page, the admin must be assigned an admin role that includes the Authentication Configuration functional scope.
+**_NOTE:_** To view the Cloud Service API Key Management page, the administrator must be assigned an admin role that includes the Authentication Configuration functional scope.

 See: [ZIA API getting started](https://help.zscaler.com/zia/getting-started-zia-api)